We Deployed on a Friday. Here's What Happened Next.

 😱 Users stop receiving emails.
 Nobody knows yet.

 The worst production incidents aren't the loud ones.
-The loud ones — 500 errors, crashes, pages going white — those get caught immediately.
+Loud ones (500s, crashes, pages going white) get caught immediately.
 Alerts fire, users complain, you know within minutes.

 This was the other kind.
 Everything looked fine.
-The deploy succeeded.
+Deploy succeeded.
 Green checkmark in Jenkins.
 Response times normal.
-Error rate: zero.
-CPU: nominal.
+Error rate zero.
+CPU nominal.
 The notification service was running.
-It was just... quietly not delivering anything, logging the failures to a file nobody was watching, and returning success codes anyway because the original developer had wrapped the queue call in a broad try-catch that ate the exception.
+It was just quietly not delivering anything, logging failures to a file nobody was watching, and returning success codes anyway because the original developer had wrapped the queue call in a broad try-catch that ate the exception.

 notification-service/queue.js — the silent killer